How to Learn a Language in 2023 – Ultimate Guide with 40+ Language Hacks

 Let’s get started!

-The most common reason people drop language learning is a mental block.
+The most common reason people drop language learning is mental blocks.

-That’s why the first thing you need to do, as a language learner, is work on your mindset.
+That’s why the first thing you need to do, as a language hacker, is work on your mindset.

 Here’s how to do just that.